tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Notes

-The Challenger Deep in the Mariana Trench is the deepest known point in Earth's oceans at 10,994 meters.
+The Challenger Deep in the Mariana Trench is the deepest known point in Earth's oceans at 10,994 meters below sea level.
 We have rounded up bdq:maximumValidDepthInMeters.

 [🠱](#indexes-to-the-tests)
 ********************